Virus shutdowns took a grim toll on amputee veterans who died by suicide, families say

 The reasons for suicide are complex and not always known to those left behind, often involving mental health issues, alcohol and substance abuse, financial issues or relationship troubles.
 But family and friends of the veterans said they believe isolation, triggered by the pandemic, played a role in the three deaths.

 The men had found second acts by doing things like helping fellow veterans, public speaking and returning to school.
-Those pursuits, which helped them rediscover purpose and mission, ended abruptly for each of them — and helped speed those veterans into tragedy, friends and family said in interviews with The Washington Post.
+Those pursuits, which helped them rediscover purpose and mission, ended abruptly for each of them — and accelerated those veterans into tragedy, friends and family said in interviews with The Washington Post.

 Andy McCaffrey, a former Army Green Beret who lost his arm in a 2003 explosion Afghanistan, helped keep his post-traumatic stress in check by being active and championing veteran causes, his brother Steve McCaffrey said.
 But the pandemic scuttled nearly everything that kept him going.